 Introduction

-Having been in the bridal business for several years, I observed that women will spend a great deal of money and effort in planning their weddings.
-They seek out people who have an expertise to help them achieve the most spectacular wedding imaginable.
-By contrast, little thought or effort goes into preparing for what comes after the honeymoon.
-Consequently, many of us find ourselves ill equipped for the married life and it can be quite the shock.
-Can I get a witness?

-Becoming the bride of Christ is much like getting married; everything is new, exciting, mysterious and unfamiliar.
-Spiritually and physically speaking, though, we are treading on sacred, yet, uncharted ground.
-The majority of us entering these covenant relationships, find ourselves ill-equipped to deal with the life altering changes that accompany them.
-This is especially true for those who had a disparity of godly role models to pattern their life after.
-There are countless, real life issues that need to be addressed from a Biblical worldview.
-Discipleship is the God ordained vehicle to transport these truths into the lives of His children.
-Relationship is at the core of discipleship, and the key component of a healthy relationship is communication.

-John C. Maxwell wrote a book titled Everyone Communicates Few Connect.
-Being connected and staying connected in marriage is determined to the degree that you learn to speak one another’s love language.
+Everyone Communicates Few Connect, said John C. Maxwell in his insightful book by that title.
+Being connected and staying connected is quite a challenge in this day and age.
+To a large degree, communication is vital in every aspects of life.
+Especially in marriage.
+In our most important relationships we would do well to learn early on to speak one another’s love language.
 When Art and I got married, I didn’t know that there was such a thing as a “love language”.
 But what I did know is that actions speak louder than words.
 As two lost people, our actions communicated, quite boisterously, how disconnected and unhealthy our relationship was.
 This is no excuse, but I came from a broken home, and frankly, I didn’t know the difference.
 When the Lord saved me and thirteen years later, saved Art, we had a lot of emotional and spiritual baggage to unpack.
-As previously mentioned, neither of us had been discipled, nor did we know what the term “disciple” even meant.
+Neither of us had been discipled, nor did we know what the term “disciple” even meant.

 We desperately needed help.
 So, we began attending Family Life Weekend To Remember marriage conferences.
 Slow learners that we are, by the time we attended our third conference, it finally dawned on us that if this marriage was going to survive, we had to learn to communicate.
 In session 7 of the conference manual (page 92) it states: “Genuine communication requires that a couple seeks to understand and be understood.”
 And, “Understanding increases with increased levels of communication.”
 This includes learning to be a good listener.
 Incidentally, as I write these words, Art and I are celebrating our thirty-first wedding anniversary.
 I might add also, we are still working on applying these important truths.

-Communicate or Miscommunicate?
-That’s the Question!

 In his book, Sacred Marriage, Gary Thomas said, “A giant thread runs throughout Scripture comparing God’s relationship to his people with the human institution of marriage.”
 (Page 28) What is true in the realm of any marriage relationship is also true of our relationship with Jesus.
 Therefore, we are going to spend the next few weeks learning how to communicate with our Lord and heavenly Bridegroom.
 By communication, though, we are not talking about simply transferring information.
 Rather, we mean the kind of interaction which fosters deeper understanding between two individuals.
 In marriage, this kind of intimacy forges the bounds of endearment.
 Every relationship starts with that.

+Communicate or Miscommunicate?
+That’s the Question!